Salted Caramel Apple Pie

 - 1/4 cup (31g) all-purpose flour

 - 1/4 teaspoon ground nutmeg

 - 1 and 1/2 teaspoons ground cinnamon

 - Make the caramel using my step-by-step photos as a visual guide.
-Do this as you wait for the dough to chill.
+You can do this as you wait for the pie dough to chill.

-- Next, make the apple filling as the dough is still chilling: Put the lemon zest and lemon juice into a very large bowl.
-Add the apples and toss gently.
-In a small mixing bowl, combine the flour, cloves, nutmeg, cinnamon, and sugar.
-Pour over the apples and gently toss to combine.
+- Next, make the apple filling as the dough is still chilling: Place apple slices into a very large bowl.
+Add sugar, lemon zest, lemon juice, flour, cloves, nutmeg, and cinnamon.
+Gently toss to combine.
 Set aside.

 - Fill the pie crust with the apples.
 There are a lot of apples, but pile them tightly and very high.
 Drizzle with 1/2 cup of the salted caramel, reserving the rest for topping.

-- Make the lattice crust: Remove the other ball of chilled dough from the refrigerator.
+- Make the lattice crust: Remove the other disc of chilled pie dough from the refrigerator.
 Roll the dough out, 12 inches diameter.
 Using a pastry wheel, sharp knife, or pizza cutter, cut 16 strips 1/2 inch wide.
 I always use a clean measuring tape or ruler as a guide to assure the lines are straight.
 Carefully thread the strips over and under one another, pulling back strips as necessary to weave.
 Using a small and sharp knife, trim the extra overhang.
-Clamp down the edges of the dough with a fork or your fingers.
+Crimp the edges of the dough with a fork or your fingers.

 - Lightly brush the lattice top with the egg wash.
 Sprinkle with coarse sugar.